mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-qui-1-0-0.md

 ## 6. Reference Implementations

-A version of the code for the "Qui" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
+A version of the code for the "QUI" Identifier Method reference implementation can be found in the following GitHub project: https://github.com/mwherman2000/TrustedDigitalWeb.
-This project is the definitive reference implementation of the "Qui" Identifier Method and contains compliant reference implementations of apps, agents, and services.
+This project is the definitive reference implementation of the "QUI" Identifier Method and contains compliant reference implementations of apps, agents, and services.

 ## 7. Acknowledgments